Richard Ellis (mayor): Death and funeral

 Ellis died at his home in Southfield House, Harrogate, on 21 August 1895, aged 74 years.

 Ellis' funeral was held on 24 August 1895.
-A long procession carried "wreaths and floral trubutes ... very numerous and of an exquisite description", in dedicated carriages, between houses and shops with blinds respectfully drawn.
+A long procession carried "wreaths and floral tributes ... very numerous and of an exquisite description", in dedicated carriages, between houses and shops with blinds respectfully drawn.
 Men following the coffin represented numerous local institutions with which Ellis had been involved: the Borough Police, the Fire Brigade, West Riding County Council, Harrogate Corporation including the mayor and borough officials, the borough justices, solicitors and barristers from the Borough Court, Harrogate Gas Company, Bradford Old Bank, Bath and Cottage Hospital, West Riding Magistrates, Knaresborough Board of Guardians including the workhouse master and relieving officer, Harrogate Liberal Club, Harrogate Steam Laundry Company, the People's Hotel Company, the Harrogate Hydropathic Company, Harrogate Horticultural Society, and the medical profession.
 From Southfield House, the cortège processed via Station Parade (where Ellis had built) via James Street (where Ellis had also built) to James Street Methodist Free Church for the funeral service.which was conducted by six ministers including the general missionary secretary from Leeds.

 At Grove Road Cemetery the funeral procession for Ellis was met by "a vast concourse of spectators", and the burial rite was performed by three ministers.
 The coffin, which was lowered into Ellis' family vault near to George Dawson's family plot, "was of polished oak with heavy brass furniture, and bore the following inscription: Richard Ellis, J.P., died August 21st, 1895, aged 74 years".